GLOBAL MARKETS-Stocks, yields drop as Greece veers toward default; euro up

 By Rodrigo Campos

-Greece will not pay a 1.6 billon euro loan installment due the International Monetary Fund on Tuesday, a Greek government official told Reuters, while thousands rallied behind a 'No' vote in a referendum called for next Sunday on the terms of an aid deal offered by Greece's international creditors.
+Greece will not pay a 1.6 billon euro loan installment due the International Monetary Fund on Tuesday, a Greek government official told Reuters.

 Talks between Athens and its creditors broke down over the weekend after Prime Minister Alexis Tsipras called a surprise referendum on the austerity cuts in an aid package proposed by Greece's creditors.
 Tsipras late on Sunday announced moves to prevent a collapse of the banking system.

-European stocks closed near their session low but the euro recovered from a drop of as much as 1.9 percent and was trading positive against the dollar.
+European stocks closed near their session low but the euro recovered from a drop of as much as 1.9 percent to trade positive against the dollar.

 "It is hard to come up with what the percentage stock decrease should be to account for what outcome," said Paul Zemsky, chief investment officer, Multi-Asset Strategies and Solutions, at Voya Investment Management in New York.